 naturally get on faster than those who cannot or will not do

 this.
 When they

 follow instructions and do not waste time in discussion, or

 in carrying out theories of their own, they also get on faster.

-is that their heads are not so full of erroneous ideas, and
+their heads are not so full of erroneous ideas, and that they

 The chief cause of delay seems to be that people will not believe